P11D Benefit Reporting

 • Health insurance

-• Self Assessment fees paid by the company
+• Self Assessment taxes paid on behalf of the director by the company

 • Non-business entertainment expenses